The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Acknowledgements

 \section{Acknowledgements}

-D.S.G. acknowledges the Simons Foundation for supporting his sabbatical sojourn in 2024 at the CRM (CNRS -- University of Montr\'eal, Canada), and the Alexander von Humboldt Foundation for support within a Bessel Prize award.
+D.S.G. acknowledges the Simons Foundation for supporting his sabbatical sojourn in 2024 at the CRM (CNRS -- Universit\'e de Montr\'eal, Canada), and the Alexander von Humboldt Foundation for support within a Bessel Prize award.
 M.J.W. was supported by the NSERC Discovery grant program.
 We are grateful to Prof. Daniel Gomez of the University of New Mexico for providing the Fig.~\ref{fig:geodesic} of the geodesic coordinates and to Prof. Sean Lawley of the University of Utah for discussions related to the sigmoidal approximation in (\ref{mfpt:sigmoidal_2}).
+We are grateful to the anonymous referees for their comments on the initial manuscript.

 {\Alph{section}.\arabic{equation}}